 Special Educational Provision is underpinned by high quality teaching and is compromised by anything else.
 (SEN Code of Practice 2014)

-Mrs Roberts is our SENd coordinator and our inclusion mentor her contact details are 01952 388410 firstname.lastname@example.org
+Miss Phillips is our SEND coordinator and her contact details are 01952 388410 firstname.lastname@example.org

 An SEN Information Report will be updated annually to reflect changes and plans within the school.
 The report states the current provision within Lawley Primary School.

 What are the kinds of special educational needs for which provision is made at Lawley Primary School?

 The school is a mainstream Primary school for children rising 5 to 11 years old.
 Children are provided with an appropriately paced and differentiated curriculum.
 More detail on our commitment to high quality educational provision for all our children is detailed in our Teaching and Learning Policy.
 Provision is made at Lawley Primary School to ensure children identified as having additional needs in the four broad areas specified in the SEN Code of Practice 2014 i.e. communication and interaction; cognition and learning; social, emotional and mental health difficulties; and sensory and/or physical needs receive additional support to ensure they make progress as appropriate.